HashakGik/KANDYBenchmark/README.md

 - `shape`: number of sides circle (0) < triangle (3) < square (4)
 - `color`: color, in the order defined in config.yml
-- `size`: size, in the order defined in config.yml, which may not reflect pixel size If the list contains one or more compound objects, the only valid sorting key is `n`, otherwise keys are evaluated in order (eg. `[color, size]` first sorts by color and within objects of the same color it sorts by size).
+- `size`: size, in the order defined in config.yml, which may not reflect pixel size If the list contains one or more compound objects, the only valid sorting key is `n`, otherwise keys are evaluated in order (e.g., `[color, size]` first sorts by color and within objects of the same color it sorts by size).

 These operators are always applied **AFTER** grounding atomic objects, therefore `repeat(n: 3, list: [{shape: not_square, color: red, size: ~])` will be resolved in the following way:
 1) Randomly ground attributes in atomic shapes, e.g. `{shape: circle, color: red, size: small}`
 2) Apply the expansion operators: `[{shape: circle, color: red, size: small}, {shape: circle, color: red, size: small}, {shape: circle, color: red, size: small}]`.
 In this example, the repetition produces three **identical** objects.

-In case this behavior is not wanted, the following variants of list operators perform expansion **BEFORE** grounding:
+In case this behavior is not desired, the following variants of list operators perform expansion **BEFORE** grounding:
 - `sample_before(n, L)`
 - `pick_before(n, L)`
 - `first_before(n, L)`